 If applicable, the date by which the existing panel capacity is expected to be insufficient to charge or fuel ZEFs necessary to comply with the phase out requirements.

 Annual Report.
-By September 30 of each calendar year subsequent to the submittal of the Initial Report, the Responsible Official shall submit the following information regarding their forklift fleet over the previous calendar year.
+By September 30 of each calendar year subsequent to the submittal of the Initial Report, the Responsible Official shall submit the following information regarding their Forklift fleet over the previous calendar year.
 For example, an Annual Report is due by September 30, 2030, covering fleet information between January 1, 2029, and December 31, 2029.
 The first Annual Report is due no later than September 30, 2027.

 Updates to any Entity or Forklift number information provided in a previously submitted report; and